India

 European Convention on Human Rights: International treaty to protect human rights and fundamental freedoms in Europe

-The European Convention on Human Rights is an supranational convention to protect human rights and political freedoms in Europe.
-Drafted in 1950 by the newly formed Council of Europe, the convention entered into force on 3 September 1953.
-All Council of Europe member states are party to the convention and new members are expected to ratify the convention at the earliest opportunity.
+The Convention for the Protection of Human Rights and Fundamental Freedoms is a supranational international treaty designed to protect human rights and political freedoms throughout Europe.
+It was opened for signature on 4 November 1950 by the member states of the newly formed Council of Europe and entered into force on 3 September 1953.
+All Council of Europe member states are parties to the Convention, and any new member is required to ratify it at the earliest opportunity.

 0